disneystreaming/neutrino/README.md

 // this prepareInjectors must be called after all injectors are built and before any instance is retrieved from any injector injectorBuilder.prepareInjectors()
 ```
-Note: All children injectors belonged to the same root injector are in the same dependency graph
+Note: All children injectors belonged to the same root injector are in the same dependency graph, and all of them are serializable.

 ## Multiple dependency graphs in single job
-In most cases, we only need a single dependency graph in a spark job, but if there is any necessary to separate the dependency between logic, the neutrino also provide a way to create separate graphs.
+In most cases, we only need a single dependency graph in a spark job, but if there is any necessity to separate the dependencies between different logic, the neutrino also provide a way to create separate graphs.
 All you need to do is provide a different name for each graph.
 The name for the default graph is "default".
 Here is an example
 ```scala
 import com.hulu.neutrino._